-Update May 2013 - Trailhead and Parking Lot Changes
+Update - Old Trailhead and Parking Lot Open

 The trailhead of this hike is located right off Coal Creek Parkway between 405 and Newcastle.
 Its a small dirt parking lot which fits about 6-7 cars.
 This first part of this hike can be popular on weekends, the upper part of the hike is less crowded.